GeniusDai/cppev/examples/README.md

 ### 2. File Transfer

-In this example, tcp server transfers the required file, tcp client send the required file name to server then store file to disk.
-Server lazy caches the file content to memory, client caches the received file descriptor in memory.
+In this example, tcp client send the name of the required file, tcp server caches and transfers the required file, then client receives and stores the file to disk.

 * Usage

+        $ cd example/file_transfer
         $ touch /tmp/test_cppev_file_transfer_6C0224787A17.file
-        $ # Write to the file to make it large such as 20MB or more
+        $ # Write to the file to make it large such as 20MB or more #
-        $ cd example/file_transfer
         $ ./file_transfer_server        # Shell-1
         $ ./file_transfer_client        # Shell-2
         $ ls -l /tmp/test_cppev_file_transfer_6C0224787A17.file*
-        $ # diff or md5sum to check the file content is all the same
+        $ # md5sum to check the file content is all the same #

 ### 3. Nio Event Loop